anasakhomach/anasakhomach.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+Your data is screaming at you – but are you listening?
+I am.
+I'm the person who gets genuinely excited when I spot an outlier that everyone else wants to delete.
+While others see messy datasets, I see treasure hunts waiting to be solved.
+I'm that data detective who won't sleep until I've figured out why your conversion rates dropped 12% last Tuesday (spoiler: it wasn't the weather).
+Here's what I do with your data chaos:

+Clean & validate like I'm Marie Kondo, but for databases – if it doesn't spark insights, it gets optimized Visualize stories that make your stakeholders go "wait, show me that chart again" Build predictive models that are scary accurate (in a good way) Hunt down insights hiding in the dark corners of your spreadsheets

+I may not have a decade of corporate experience, but I have something better: genuine curiosity and the kind of obsessive attention to detail that makes me notice patterns others miss.
+I've spent countless hours wrestling with datasets just because I had to know what they were trying to tell me.
+Warning: I might get a little too excited explaining why your data trends the way it does.
+Ready to stop guessing and start knowing?

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Add your Facebook, Twitter, [LinkedIn](https://www.linkedin.com/in/anas-akhomach/), Google Scholar, or just disable all of them.